Guenther Podola

 Guenther Fritz Erwin Podola (8 February 1929 - 5 November 1959, alias Mike Colato) was a German-born petty thief, and the last man to be hanged in the UK for killing a police officer.
-His trial was notable and controversial because of his defence of amnesia and the use of expert witnesses to determine whether his illness was real.
+His trial was controversial because of his defence of amnesia and the use of expert witnesses to determine whether his illness was real.

 Life

 Podola was born in Berlin, Germany.
 He was a fanatical member of the Hitler Youth movement.
 Podola moved to Canada in August 1952.
 On 1 March 1957 he was sentenced to 10 days' imprisonment following a conviction for burglary in Montreal.
 Then on 26 March he was sentenced for another 11 counts of theft and burglary and imprisoned for 2 years.
 On 25 July 1958 Podola was released and deported back to West Germany.

 London

 Podola moved to London on 21 May 1959.
 He assumed the alias of Mike Colato and pretended to be a gangster.
 He broke into the house of an American model, Verne Schiffmann in Roland Gardens, and stole jewellery and furs worth £2,000.
 He offered to return her possessions for £500, but she notified the police who attempted to arrest Podola on 12 July 1959 in Kensington.
 Podola shot one of the officers, Detective Sergeant Raymond Purdy, through the heart with a Radom 9mm semi-automatic pistol, after he ran into a house at 105 Onslow Square.
-He was later apprehended and Podola claimed he was beaten up by the police and, as a result, lost his memory of events.
+He was later apprehended.
+He claimed that he was beaten up by the police, and, as a result, lost his memory of events.
 The police claimed that he was merely hit on the head when they broke down the door to his hotel room.